 Established in 2009 as Parents – The Anti-Drug (PTAD), the coalition expanded to include a variety of community representatives and became CTAD in 2015.
 With increased capacity from the new membership, CTAD builds on the initial work of PTAD while broadening the scope and reach of activities.

-Through generous funding from the Healthcare Foundation of Highland Park and other foundations listed on our Partners page, CTAD acquired an Executive Director in 2016 and Coalition Coordinator in 2017 to coordinate the efforts of our many partner organizations and individual members.
+Through generous funding from the Healthcare Foundation of Highland Park and other foundations listed on our Partners page, CTAD acquired an Executive Director in 2016 and part time staff in 2017 to coordinate the efforts of our many partner organizations and individual members.

 To create a safe, healthy, and drug-free community, CTAD strives to: